-I intentionally do not work with insurance providers (other than a local EAP).
+I intentionally do not work with insurance providers.
 I realize this may be an inconvenience to you, however, it is for your protection and to ensure full confidentiality of everything discussed in our sessions.

 Please understand that any insurance claim requires a medical diagnosis to authorize treatment, even if one does not exist in your situation.
 This can result in a documented, negative label following you through life and making employability difficult.
 As well, the insurance provider will determine how many counseling sessions are appropriate for your treatment, regardless if you feel that change has occurred or not.